zeroc-ice/ice/vsaddin/README.txt

 For installation instructions, please refer to the INSTALL.txt file.

-If you would like to install the Ice Visual Studio Add-In without compiling any source code, you can use the binary distribution available at ZeroC's web site (http://www.zeroc.com).
+If you would like to install the Ice Visual Studio Add-in without compiling any source code, you can use the binary distribution available at ZeroC's web site (http://www.zeroc.com).